How 'Grinch Bots' Are Ruining Online Christmas Shopping - Slashdot

 Better, make the toy scalpers watch the crying kids belonging to the more practical parents until they calm back down.
 No ear plugs allowed.

+Try telling 5 year olds that the grump sitting in the corner is exactly why Santa can't bring them what they most wanted for Christmas and see what happens.
+And pass me the popcorn.

+If another firms want to buy all the product at retail and take the risk in reselling it, then that is not necessarily a problem.
+It will create demand, so the next product I release is likely to sell well.

 My kids are only allowed to watch CSPAN.
-(Score:2, Funny)
+(Score:4, Funny)

 No toy commercials and a quicker hatred of government so we can bitch about it together.